Code-Institute-Submissions/Searchepreneurs/services/App_Information.md

 This is the services app, and will provide the code neccesary to allow a user to view what each service provides them.
-The app will also allow the user to purchase the product.
+The app will also allow the user to purchase the service.

 ## App purpose:

-This app is designed to allow users to view the audit plans, and to purchase one (upon which they will be redirected to the 'checkout' page).
+This app is designed to allow users to view the audit plans, and to purchase one (upon which they will be redirected to the 'purchase' page).

 This app acts as a midway point between setting up an account and